fluent/fluent-bit-docs/configuration/memory_usage.md

 It's strongly suggested that in any production environment, Fluent Bit be build with Jemalloc enabled (-DFLB_JEMALLOC=On), which is an alternative memory allocator that have better strategies to reduce fragmentation among others for better performance.

-You can check if Fluent Bit have been built with Jemalloc using the following command:
+You can check if Fluent Bit has been built with Jemalloc using the following command:

 ```
 $ bin/fluent-bit -h|grep JEMALLOC